 It is a magical place.
 You are in no doubt of that as you walk along the path to the site.
 Hoary stones nestle in the hedgerow.
 Bluebells, those delicate woodland flowers that bloom only in spring, are blooming on the hillside at midsummer, scattered through the grass as if giving warning that here, time holds no sway and to step into the enclosure is to step out of this world’s realm and into another.

 Your first sight of Pentre Ifan takes your breath away.
-I saw it many years ago, on a day that invited no other visitors… we had the place to ourselves for hours and time to get a feel for this sacred space.
-And, although many things here may be debated and pondered upon by minds scientific or spiritually inclined, there is no doubt about its sanctity.
+I saw it first many years ago, on a day that invited no other visitors… we had the place to ourselves for hours and time to get a feel for this sacred space.
+And, although many things here may be debated and pondered upon by minds scientific or spiritually inclined, there is no doubt about the sanctity of the site.

 It is the gigantic head of a bird that greets you, its beak held aloft by stone as insubstantial as a feather, looking out over the valley.
-Here, it is not just the stones that ‘get’ you.
-It is the place itself.
+It is not just the stones that ‘get’ you, it is the place itself.
 Little wonder, when there are so many tales of the Fair Folk being sighted here, especially as the moon rises on a summer night.